robertZaufall/mindmanager_ai/readme.md

 Image generation results are too simple by now as prompt engineering is also most important here.
 Imagen3 has the highest image resolution (1:1 with 1536x1536).
 Imagen3 is GA (globally available) but there is an approval process to get access to the API.
 ### Ideogram.AI
 Image generation is quite good using the V_2 model.
 When activating API access, keep in mind that generating an API key immediately results in a $40 bill.
+### Black Forrest Labs
+Image generation is extraordinary.
+As usual token have to be prepaid and you need accepted for accessing the platform.
 ### MLX w/ Flux1, SD3
 This local image generation alternative is only available on macOS with Apple Silicon processors like M1 and higher.
 The results are above average using `Flux1` model and under average using `SD3` mostly because the prompt is optimized for `Flux1`.
 There is a new action defined (`image_n` eg. `image=10`) to generate a bunch of images in a row.
 A pre-executing step can be added to optimize the prompt using a LLM call.
 If there is only one topic selected there is a different prompt used as when more topics are selected.
 Only the first level of topics together with the central topic should be selected for better results.